Mmabore-Molaba/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Script 2- Write Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.
 Script 3- Write a function that checks for lowercase character.
 Script 4- Write a function that checks for alphabetic character.
+Script 5- Write a function that prints the sign of a number.